 - “special damages.”

-2. Is there a cap on damages for “pain and suffering”?
+2. Is there a cap on “pain and suffering”?

-No, there is no cap on pain and suffering damages (except in medical malpractice cases).
+No, there is no cap on pain and suffering damages in Nevada (except in medical malpractice cases, discussed in the next section).

-Nevada law permits recovery for “non-economic” damages in a personal injury case.
+Pain and suffering is a type of “non-economic damages.”
 These are sometimes referred to as “general damages” under Nevada law.

 - Scarring and disfigurement,